pradeeban/mediator/docs/source/sections/MEDIator-REST-API.rst

 You may extend or leverage the exposed APIs.
 To begin with, you may consume the MEDIator RESTful APIs through a REST client such as the Postman plugin of the Chrome browser.

+You will be required to run MEDIator server as a super-user if you choose to have the port to be below 1024.

 **MEDIator Client**